sasadangelo/code4projects/how-to-use-kubernetes-configmaps.md

 On both the examples, if you don’t specify a namespace (–namespace is an optional parameter) the ConfigMap is associated with the default one.

-There is another way to create ConfigMaps using the `kubectl create configmap` command.
+There is another way to create ConfigMaps using the **kubectl create configmap** command.
 Use literal key-value pairs defined on the command line with

     {% highlight shell %}
     kubectl create configmap db-config --from-literal=key1=value1 --from-literal=key2=value2
     {% endhighlight %}

-You can get more information about this command using kubectl create configmap --help.
+You can get more information about this command using **kubectl create configmap --help**.

 ## How Pods reference ConfigMaps?